 Custom orthotic devices are often a good first step since they support the front of the foot and assist in preventing the deformity from recurring.

-In mild to moderate cases, Regenerative Medicine treatments such as Prolotherapy, Platelet Rich Plasma, or Shock Wave Treatment may facilitate healing of the ligament.
-The aim of using Regenerative Medicine is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
-We utilize Regenerative Medicine procedures including your own Stem Cells to repair the plantar plate naturally.
+In mild to moderate cases (such as a partial plantar plate tear), Orthobiologic Treatments such as Platelet Rich Plasma, or Shock Wave Treatment may facilitate healing of the ligament.
+The aim of using Orthobiologics is to support your body’s self-healing processes, reverse disease progression and suppress inflammatory reactions that can worsen pain, leading to symptom relief and recovery of function.
+We utilize Regenerative Medicine procedures including your own cells to repair the plantar plate naturally.

-In the rare cases of chronic and severe deformities that have failed conservative measures, surgery is recommended.
+In the rare cases of chronic and severe deformities that have failed conservative measures or if there is a compete plantar plate tear, surgery is recommended.
 As the plantar plate is tightened and repaired, this will stabilize the joint and realign the toe.